 - 1. If the friction material requires replacement, scrape off the old friction material and thoroughly clean the bonding surface to ensure flatness for the new friction material.
 Glue the new friction material in place with Loctite 454 Instant Adhesive or equivalent, taking care to keep the material flat and clean. - 2.
-Apply a film of grease (Fiske Lubriplate GR-132 or equivalent) to the surface of the ball detents (12 or 16 places depending on the model).
+Apply a film of grease (Fiske Lubriplate GR-132 or equivalent) to the surface of the ball detents (16 places).
 Apply a thin film of grease to the inner diameter of the locking disc bore.
 Do not let the grease contact any friction surfaces.
 Excess grease can contaminate the friction surface and reduce SLM effectiveness. - 3.
 With the motor shaft pointed up, place a steel ball into each of the drive collar detents.
 Install the locking disc and place a steel ball into each of the detents on the top of the locking disc.